Hammad1007/Code-Forces/README.md

      👉 The main aim should be to build logic.
      👉 The code should be readable and understandable.
-     👉 Do make use of comments but excessive commenting can disrupt the structure of the code
+     👉 Do make use of comments but excessive commenting can disrupt the structure of the code 👉 Always go for an easy built logic.